vyeli/piLeft/README.md

 1. **Proof Submission**: Users generate and upload a ZK proof to initialize their intent to swap.
 2. **Swap Execution**: Users provide public parameters, the contract verifies the proof, and executes the swap if valid.

-This approach not only enhances privacy by keeping sensitive details off-chain but also provides an additional layer of security against front-running and other common DeFi vulnerabilities.
+This approach not only enhances privacy by keeping sensitive details off-chain until execution but also provides an additional layer of security against front-running and other common DeFi vulnerabilities.

 Architecture